anna-hi/pui-hw/final-project1/README.md

 Describe what important external tool you used (JavaScript library, Web API, animations, or other).
 Following the bulleted list format below, reply to each of the prompts.

-1. Name of tool1
-   * Why did you choose to use it over other alternatives?
-(2 sentences max)
-   * How you used it?
-(2 sentences max)
-   * What does it add to your website?
-(2 sentences max)
-2. Name of tool2

 1. React.js

-I wanted to use React to familiarize myself with the framework as I know most developers in the real world would not be coding in vanilla JS.
+  * I wanted to use React to familiarize myself with the framework as I know most developers in the real world would not be coding in vanilla JS.
 In addition, I think using React would also help me simplify some things as opposed to not using it.
-I used it for the entirety of the proect.
-It doesn't necessarily add anything directly to my website but more for the actual code.
+  * I used it for the entirety of the proect.
+  * It doesn't necessarily add anything directly to my website but more for the actual code.

 2. Motion (JS animation library)

-I chose to use Motion because it helped simplify adding animations to my website.
+  * I chose to use Motion because it helped simplify adding animations to my website.
 Motion offered alot of functions that were easy to understand from its documents as opposed to other JS libraries.
-I used it for load, scroll, and hover animations.
-It makes my website more fun and engaging to interact with.
+  * I used it for load, scroll, and hover animations.
+  * It makes my website more fun and engaging to interact with.

 ## Part 4: Design Iteration